dathere/100.dathere.com/exercises-setup.md

 ![qsv bash completions example](media/qsv-completions-demo.gif)

 You can download the current bash completions file from qsv's source code at [`contrib/bashly/completions.bash`](https://github.com/jqnatividad/qsv/blob/master/contrib/bashly/completions.bash).
-Then you may run `source completions.bash` to enable the completions in your current terminal instance, and you may also move it to your home directory (`~/completions.bash`) and create a `.bashrc` file in your home directory (`~/.bashrc`) to include `source completions.bash` as a line within it for the completions script to run when you launch a bash terminal.
+Then you may run `source completions.bash` to enable the completions in your current terminal instance.
+You may also move `completions.bash` to your home directory (`~/completions.bash`) and also create a `.bashrc` file in your home directory (`~/.bashrc`) to include `source completions.bash` as a line within it for the completions script to run whenever you launch a bash terminal.

 ## Recap